chipmuenk/pyfda/docs/source/manual/input_fixpoint_specs.rst

 are available only for a few filter design algorithms at the moment, most notably IIR filters are missing).

-The fixpoint format of input word $Q_X$ and output word
-::math`Q_Y` can be adjusted for all fixpoint filters, pressing the "lock" button makes the format of input and output word identical.
+The fixpoint format of input word :math:`Q_X` and output word :math:`Q_Y` can be adjusted for all fixpoint filters, pressing the "lock" button makes the format of input and output word identical.
 Depending on the fixpoint filter, other formats (coefficients, accumulator) can be set as well.